farzingkh/RTAB-ros-mapping/README.md

-# ChaseIt
+# AMCL Localization
-ROS simulation of a four wheeled mobile robot with skid steer control following a ball using a camera
+This repo contains localization of a four wheeled mobile robot inside an office using ROS amcl localization package

 ### Directory Structure
 <pre><font color="#3465A4"><b>.</b></font>